Doctor insights on:

 - What happens if you have too much biotin?

-- What happens if you inhale too much bleach?
+- What does exercise do to you if you have too much dopamine?

-- What happens if you take too much aleve?
+- What happens when you have too much testosterone?

-- What happens when you have too much blood thinner?
+- What happens when you have too much potassium?